Hasanmog/Road-Segmentation-And-Vehicle-Detection/README.md

 NEPTUNE_API_KEY = 'your_access_token'
 ```

-## 🚨 In a Rush or Facing Hardware Limits?

-We've got your back!
-Check out the `backup-approach` branch for SegFormer + YOLOv8 🛠️

 ##
 > While some components of this work may still contain bugs or deliver suboptimal results due to time and task constraints, this project lays the foundation for a promising research direction.
 It is designed with modularity in mind, leaving room for continued development, debugging, and future contributions.